Custom FM Waveform

 | Taylor

-Frequency modulated envelope, selectable options: Rectangular
+Frequency modulated signal envelope, options to choose from: Rectangular

 , Chebyshev